ErikEJ/EntityFramework6PowerTools/README.md

 **Release**

-The Power Tools will remain in "beta" status.
+The Power Tools will remain in "beta" status, and will not be ported to Visual Studio 2022 or later.

 Download the latest released version from [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EntityFramework6PowerToolsCommunityEdition)